neophob/wpc-emu/BENCHMARK.md

 ## WPC-EMU v0.6.0

-Converted cpu6809 code to a class - needed to have multiple instances of the cpu.
+- Converted cpu6809 code to a class - needed to have multiple instances of the CPU.
 This increased the duration to execute 2 million instructions.
+- Starting in this version, the CPU Board drives the soundboard - which needs to update a second 6809 CPU.

 ### Node v8.11.2